YagneshV/subliminal-learning-codebase/README.md

-# Subliminal Learning Paper Replication - Colab Workflow
+# Experiment Implementations - Colab Workflow

-This Colab workflow reproduces the Subliminal Learning paper experiments, including dataset generation, fine-tuning, and evaluation of base and fine-tuned models.
+This Colab workflow reproduces the experiments done in our paper: Understanding Subliminal Learning: Generality, Sensitivity, and Token-Level Explanations Subliminal.
+It includes dataset generation, fine-tuning, and evaluation of base and fine-tuned models.

 ## Overview

-The workflow is organized into sequential steps:
-This repository contains data and code to replicate the research findings for the [Subliminal learning paper](need to add paper link).
+This repository contains data and code to replicates the research findings from 'Subliminal Learning: Language models transmit behavioral traits via hidden signals in data.'

+The Github link for the original study - https://github.com/MinhxLe/subliminal-learning

+Our experiments build on top of and alter the workflow provided in the above paper.

 ## Quick Setup